JuliaAudio/PortAudio.jl/README.md

     julia> Pkg.clone("https://github.com/ssfrr/PortAudio.jl.git")
     julia> Pkg.build("PortAudio")

-Note that currently the build.jl doesn't handle installing the dependencies, namely portaudio, so you'll need to install those yourself.

 Right now you can just play and stop some sin tones in your speakers:

     julia> using PortAudio